Prime manifold

 In topology, a branch of mathematics, a prime manifold is an n-manifold that cannot be expressed as a non-trivial connected sum of two n-manifolds.
 Non-trivial means that neither of the two is an n-sphere.

 A similar notion is that of an irreducible n-manifold, which is one in which any embedded (n − 1)-sphere bounds an embedded n-ball.
 Implicit in this definition is the use of a suitable category, such as the category of differentiable manifolds or the category of piecewise-linear manifolds.

-The notions of irreducibility in algebra and manifold theory are related.
-An irreducible manifold is prime, although the converse does not hold.
-From an algebraist's perspective, prime manifolds should be called "irreducible"; however the topologist (in particular the 3-manifold topologist) finds the definition above more useful.
-The only compact, connected 3-manifolds that are prime but not irreducible are the trivial 2-sphere bundle over the circle S1 and the twisted 2-sphere bundle over S1.
+A 3-manifold is irreducible if and only if it is prime, except for two cases: the product $S^2 \times S^1$ and the non-orientable fiber bundle of the 2-sphere over the circle $S^1$ are both prime but not irreducible.
+This is somewhat analogous to the notion in algebraic number theory of prime ideals generalizing Irreducible elements.

 According to a theorem of Hellmuth Kneser and John Milnor, every compact, orientable 3-manifold is the connected sum of a unique (up to homeomorphism) collection of prime 3-manifolds.